abenevaut/docker-kata/005-host-node-app/README.md

 The variant `slim` is a smaller version of the image with fewer dependencies, making it more lightweight and suitable for production use.

-Depending the environment and the dependencies needed, you can choose the appropriate tag for your Dockerfile.
+Depending on the environment and the dependencies needed, you can choose the appropriate tag for your Dockerfile.

 When you choose a base image
 - you can set the working directory with the `WORKDIR` instruction.
-- you can copy files from the host to the container with the `COPY` instruction.
+- you can copy files from the host to the image with the `COPY` instruction.
-- you can set the user with the `USER` instruction.
+- you can set the user who will be used for execute scripts, commands & servers with the `USER` instruction.
-- you can use the `RUN` instruction to execute commands inside the container.
+- you can use the `RUN` instruction to execute commands during image build process.
 - you can expose ports with the `EXPOSE` instruction.
 - you can set the default command to run when the container starts with the `CMD` instruction.